sighupio/furyctl/README.md

 #### 2. Create a cluster

-In the previous step, you have created and validated a configuration file that defines the cluster and its sorroundings, you can now proceed to actually creating the resources.
+In the previous step, you have created and validated a configuration file that defines the Kubernetes cluster and its sorroundings, you can now proceed to actually creating the resources.

-furcytl has divided the cluster creation in three phases: `infrastructure`, `kubernetes` and `distribution`.
+furyctl has divided the cluster creation in three phases: `infrastructure`, `kubernetes` and `distribution`.

-- The first phase, `infrastructure`, creates all the prerequisites needed to be able to create a cluster.
+1. The first phase, `infrastructure`, creates all the prerequisites needed to be able to create a cluster.
 For example, the VPC and its networks.
-- The second phase, `kubernetes`, creates the actual Kubernetes clusters.
-For example, the EKS cluster with its node pools.
+2. The second phase, `kubernetes`, creates the actual Kubernetes clusters.
+For example, the EKS cluster and its node pools.
-- The third phase, `distribution`, deploys KFD modules to the Kubernetes cluster.
+3. The third phase, `distribution`, deploys KFD modules to the Kubernetes cluster.

 > 💡 You may find these phases familiar from editing the configuration file.

-Just like you can validate that your configuration file is well formed. `furyctl` let's you check that you have all the needed dependencies (environment variables, binaries, etc.) before starting a cluster creation process.
+Just like you can validate that your configuration file is well formed, `furyctl` let's you check that you have all the needed dependencies (environment variables, binaries, etc.) before starting a cluster creation process.

-To validate that you have all the dependencies needed to create the cluster defined in your configuration file, run the following command:
+To validate that your system has all the dependencies needed to create the cluster defined in your configuration file, run the following command:

 ```console
 furyctl validate dependencies